AScozzari/W3suitever1/replit.md

 # Overview
 W3 Suite is an AI-powered, multi-tenant enterprise platform designed to centralize business operations across various modules like CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
 Its core purpose is to boost efficiency, market responsiveness, and strategic decision-making through integrated workflow automation, intelligent routing, and an AI Voice Agent System.
-The platform offers a unified ecosystem for comprehensive operational management and aims to streamline complex business processes with a business vision to provide a comprehensive, AI-driven solution for operational excellence and strategic growth.
+The platform offers a unified ecosystem for comprehensive operational management, aiming to streamline complex business processes with a business vision to provide a comprehensive, AI-driven solution for operational excellence and strategic growth.

 # User Preferences
 - Preferred communication style: Simple, everyday language